spiceboi/geth-test-runner/README.md

 # Geth Test Runner

-Containerized geth client and test script runner using Docker and go-ethereum.
+Containerized geth client and test script runner using Docker, go-ethereum, and Javascript.

-Docker Compose runs a geth client in dev mode, and exposes RPC endpoints, so scripts can either use the `geth` cli or RPC payloads.
-When all scripts have run, the cluster spins down.
+Docker Compose runs a geth client in dev mode, and exposes RPC and WebSocket endpoints, so linked services have access to geth on the `geth` host.

 ### Prerequisites